 Begin at the beginning

 You’ll want to have a few of your wedding details figured out before you begin crafting Pinterest boards of your favourite hairdos.
 What exactly are these details?
-At the very least you should aim to have your budget, venue and date sorted out (these will help you figure out what questions to ask your desired stylist later down the line).
-You may also want to to have your dress and makeup style decided on, so you’ll know what fits best with the rest of your look.
+At the very least you should aim to have your wedding budget, venue and date sorted out (these will help you figure out what questions to ask your desired wedding hair stylist later down the line).
+You may also want to to have your wedding dress and makeup style decided on, so you’ll know what fits best with the rest of your look.

 Be open to new things

 While you may not want to stray far from your personal style, it’s fun to try something new for your wedding day.
 If you always rock a pony, why not try a more elegant updo?
 If you’re a huge fan of flat ironing your hair, maybe give beachy waves or tousled curls a shot.
-Make it a goal to find a stylist with a varied portfolio so you can try out a few different looks.
+Make it a goal to find a wedding hairstylist with a varied portfolio so you can try out a few different looks.

 Do your research

-To get the wedding hairdo of your dreams you’ll need to land a skilled stylist.
+To get the wedding hairdo of your dreams you’ll need to land a skilled wedding hair stylist.
 Now, with all the salons out there it can be tough to figure out who’s the cream of the crop.
 A good jumping point is our handy dandy vendor tool.
 It lists stylists across the country along with photos of their work, contact info and reviews from real brides.

 Use your social media skills